SilkRose/Pony/stories/whispers-and-wishes/whispers-and-wishes.md

 Pinkie squeezes back.
 "I know I'm not the most serious of people usually, but I'm always here for you if you need anything."

-I could hear the genuine smile radiating from her statement.
+I can hear the genuine smile radiating from her statement.

 *Oh, what I have I done?
 What should I say?*